Neuropsychology Q&A

 head or the middle of their head?"

-comments and question.
-Yes, I think it could matter.
+Great comments and question.
+Yes, I think it

 this accurate yet, but this is improving all the